What Your Church Can Do To Support Foster Care

 Encourage your congregation to pray for those involved in foster care, or consider praying publicly during your Sunday services or in small groups.

 Parenting is a hard job, and the foster parents in your community are no exception to that.
 Giving your parents (and kids!) a fun night out can alleviate some of the stress and allow foster parents time to recoup and go on much needed date nights.

-A parent’s night out event is also super easy to put on and can often be accomplished with the resources your church already has.
+A parent’s night out event is also super easy to put on and can often be accomplished with the resources your local church already has.
 Games, crafts, snacks!